Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 # Prerequisites:

-1.AWS Account: You need an AWS account to access AWS services, including S3.
+1. AWS Account: You need an AWS account to access AWS services, including S3.

-2.Terraform Installed: Ensure Terraform is installed on your local machine to define and provision AWS resources.
+2. Terraform Installed: Ensure Terraform is installed on your local machine to define and provision AWS resources.

-3.AWS CLI Installed and Configured: Install the AWS Command Line Interface (CLI) and configure it with your AWS credentials.
+3. AWS CLI Installed and Configured: Install the AWS Command Line Interface (CLI) and configure it with your AWS credentials.

-4.Static Website Files: Prepare the static website files (HTML, CSS, JavaScript, images, etc.) that you want to host.
+4. Static Website Files: Prepare the static website files (HTML, CSS, JavaScript, images, etc.) that you want to host.

-5.Basic Understanding of Terraform and AWS: Familiarize yourself with Terraform basics and have a basic understanding of AWS services, particularly S3.
+5. Basic Understanding of Terraform and AWS: Familiarize yourself with Terraform basics and have a basic understanding of AWS services, particularly S3.

-6.IDE: In my opinion, the VS Code Editor stands out as the top pick for an Integrated Development Environment (IDE).
+6. IDE: In my opinion, the VS Code Editor stands out as the top pick for an Integrated Development Environment (IDE).

 ## Step 1: To create the content for your static website